-Iowa Farm Bureau recently announced a $35,000 donation for flood relief efforts to help manage the immediate needs of Missouri River flood victims.
+In 2019, Iowa Farm Bureau announced a $35,000 donation for flood relief efforts to help manage the immediate needs of Missouri River flood victims.
 If you'd like to donate to flood relief efforts, visit the "Make a Donation" page of the State of Iowa's flood relief website.

 Farming Community Disaster Exchange*Recent flooding in western Iowa has caused tremendous damage, devastating farms, homes and communities.
 The farming community is doing what it does best when disaster strikes – lending a helping hand to those in need.

 To facilitate that neighbor-helping-neighbor process, the Iowa Farm Bureau has developed the Farming Community Disaster Exchange – an online message board where Iowans can offer help to those impacted by the floods, or to seek assistance.

 Whether it’s donating extra hay, offering clean-up assistance or helping house livestock – simply post services you’re willing to provide.
 Need help?
 Use this message board as a way to ask for assistance as well.
 The message board also has a search function to help you search for topics.

 *This exchange is a centralized resource to share information.

 PLEASE NOTE: it is the sole responsibility of message board users to contact each other to negotiate interactions or transactions.

 To get started, click the button below.